 - MAIL ICES official evaluation, if applicable (no copies)

 - MAIL directly by the post-secondary institution, sealed official transcripts of credential(s) and transfer credits.
 Notify your school of our new address: 110-2800 Bryn Maur Rd., Victoria V9B 3T7.
 Copies are only accepted if ICES report forms are part of the application package.
-During COVID-19 a PDF or electronic version of official transcripts provided by the educational institution will be accepted - email to the Deputy Registrar at email@example.com.
+During COVID-19 a PDF or electronic version of official transcripts provided by the educational institution will be accepted - the school must email official transcripts directly to the Deputy Registrar at firstname.lastname@example.org.

 Successful applicants must complete the Articling Program prior to receiving their full status